NOAA-Fisheries-OST-ST1/Sample_Draw_Replication/README.md

 Accompanies the following paper:
 Papacostas, K.J. and Foster, J. Fisheries Research 2020 (currently under review)
 Title: A replication approach to controlled selection for catch sampling intercept surveys

-The sample selection approach illustrated in the article is used for the Access Point Angler Intercept Survey, a survey administered by NOAA Fisheries Marine Recreational Information Program in coastal states in the USA.